blastcloud/guzzler-docs/docs/expectations/readme.md

     ]);
 ```

-To enforce only the URL parameters you specify, a boolean `true` can be passed as the second argument.
+By default, this method only checks that the specified parameters exist somewhere in the request URL, but more may exist.
+An boolean `true` can be passed as the second argument to instead cause a failure if additional parameters are found.

 ```php
 // Example URL: http://example.com/api/v2/customers?from=15&to=25&format=xml